Anaheim Dog Bite Lawyers

 - Level 6 — The bite results in the victim’s death.

 In Anaheim and throughout California, a dog bite does not need to penetrate the skin to be considered a bite.
 When an animal clamps its jaws on a person, even through clothing, it constitutes a dog bite.
-Our Anaheim dog bite lawyers are here to help if a dog bites you.
-Our legal team is dedicated to ensuring you receive the compensation you deserve for your injuries.
+While it’s easy to think that you will likely be bitten by a stray dog, the truth is that most people are bitten by a family pet or a friend’s dog.

 largest animal attack settlement in 2020 for California; client suffered Traumatic Brain Injury– JUDD ROSS ALLEN